Are you a small business owner who’s trying to make a mark online?

 This will bring up a list of keywords that are relevant to your primary keyword.
 Along with the keywords, you’ll also get to see the average monthly searches, competition, and the bid ranges for the ads.

 Along with this, you will also get a few related keywords that you can use to broaden your search.

 7. SEO Tools

-One of the best ways of doing keyword research for small businesses is by using SEO tools.
+One of the best ways of doing keyword research for small business is by using SEO tools.
 These tools are designed to help you conduct keyword research with ease along with a variety of other things related to SEO.

 One such keyword research tool is GrowthBar.
 This affordably-priced tool is a Google Chrome plugin that helps you with everything related to SEO and paid promotions.

 Whenever you search for anything on Google, it’ll give you a list of additional suggested keywords along with their monthly search volumes.
 This list will be visible on your SERPs so you don’t even need to navigate to the tool for it.